Inclusionary Housing Pilot on Surplus Government Land

 The Victorian Government is committed to better meeting the housing needs of Victorians by utilising surplus government land with good access to jobs and transport for the purposes of much need housing.

-As part of the Government’s housing strategy, Homes for Victorians the Department of Environment, Land, Water and Planning (DELWP) is undertaking an Inclusionary Housing Pilot (IHP) on six surplus government land parcels.
-The IHP will deliver up to 100 new social housing homes and introduce affordable housing opportunities across the six sites.
+As part of the Government’s housing strategy, Homes for Victorians, the Department of Environment, Land, Water and Planning (DELWP) is undertaking an Inclusionary Housing Pilot (IHP) on six surplus government land parcels.
+The IHP will deliver a mix of social, affordable and private housing.

-The land will be developed by the private sector, with all social and affordable housing provided in partnership with a community housing provider.
+The land will be developed by the private sector, with social housing dwellings provided in partnership with a community housing provider.
 This will be done in close consultation with government departments and agencies as well as the relevant local council.

 Expression of Interest (EOI)

 Proposals for the development and sale of all six sites were sought through an EOI process.
 The invitation to participate in the EOI was released via Tenders VIC on 8 August 2018 and closed 13 September 2018.

 The shortlisted bidders were announced in October 2018.